“I believe . . . the call to be Marianist is itself a call to leadership.”[1]

 What makes Marianist Leadership both good leadership and also authentically Marianist?
 This question is at the heart of Stances of Marianist Leadership: The essential really is the interior, a new book written by George Lisjak, the director of the North American Center for Marianist Studies (NACMS).

-Lisjak, who has more than 40 years of leadership experience in Marianist institutions and holds a doctorate in educational leadership, contends that Marianist leadership can be practiced not only within Marianist organizations but also within other organizations, including those not specifically Marianist.
+Lisjak, who has more than 40 years of leadership experience in Marianist institutions and holds a doctorate in educational leadership, believes that Marianist Leadership is not limited to organizations or groups that are explicitly Marianist.

 [1] George J. Lisjak, Stances of Marianist Leadership: The essential really is the interior (Dayton, OH: NACMS, 2025), 9.